alexjust-data/Agentic_AI_Engineering/notebooks/week3_crew/engineering_team/README.md

 output_file: output/app.py
 ```

-The **frontend engineer** builds a Gradio demo UI that imports and interacts with the backend module.
-It also inherits context from the `code_task` to correctly reference the backend code.

 **`test_task`**

+Finally, the **test engineer** uses the backend module as context and writes a complete suite of unit tests for it.
+Like the others, it outputs pure code only.

 ```yaml
 description: >